-We’ve all been there as moms, and sometimes a fresh perspective can be the catalyst we need to remember that God is always there, just waiting to refresh our souls.
+We’ve all been there as moms, and sometimes a fresh perspective can be the catalyst we need to remember that God is always there, his word is active, and he longs to refresh our over-stimulated and distracted minds.

 Confession time: I haven’t kept a prayer journal in years.

 More than once, I would buy a notebook and just stare at it, feeling overwhelmed.